Umuzi-org/ACN-syllabus/content/k8s/fluxcd/_index.md

 Flux empowers seamless application deployment (CD) and progressive delivery (PD) with automated reconciliation, complemented by Flagger.
 This dynamic tool extends its capabilities to automatically push updates, including image scanning and patching, back to Git.

 The beauty of Flux lies in its holistic approach to system management.
 Define your entire system's desired state in Git, encompassing applications, configurations, dashboards, monitoring, and more.
-YAML ensures conformance to this declared system, eliminating the need for manual kubectl operations—changes sync automatically.
+YAML ensures conformance to this declared system, eliminating the need for manual kubectl operations - changes sync automatically.

 The entire process is orchestrated through pull requests, offering a Git history that serves as a comprehensive record of transactions.
 This history facilitates state recovery from any snapshot, ensuring robust version control.